kadirahq/flow-router/README.md

 ##### Using Route name instead of the pathDef

 You can also use the route's name instead of the pathDef.
-Then, Flow Router will pick the pathDef from the given route.
+Then, FlowRouter will pick the pathDef from the given route.
 See the following example:

 ~~~js
 FlowRouter.route("/blog/:cat/:id", {